joey-qytyku/OS-90-fixed/docs/Memory2.md

 An `MB` represents a single block of 16K.
 This size can be reconfigured.
 The block is the basic unit of virtual memory in OS/90.

+# Page Tables

+OS/90 uses one single set of page tables allocated in a special chain.
+When more are needed, the chain is extended.

+Nothing fancy is done here.
+If a high address is requested for mapping, the kernel will simply allocate page tables all the way to that virtual address.

+The issue with the mapping functionality is that memory cannot be accessed unless it is mapped, including chains.
+This requires making a window in the address space.
+It is a virtual block at the very end of the entire address space.
+It should NEVER be accessed by drivers.

+Because mapping memory requires TLB flushes, it is not a huge deal.

+On the i486, INVLPG can be used on this window, needing only a few iterations and saving the rest of the TLB.

 # Virtual Memory List

 Memory can be allocated by the kernel and then mapped to a fixed region, but this is not very useful since we may want to reuse regions of our limited addressing space.
 To do this, we need to be able to allocate virtual addresses.

 The kernel and user allocate these regions differently, but use the same chain to hold page tables.
-The first few page tables allocated there are for kernel PTs.
+The first few page tables allocated there are for kernel PTs and it grows as more are needed.

 ## Relationship With Uncommitted Memory and Swapping